collocations.org

 catch

-She caught her heel and tripped.
+She caught her heel and tripped on the step.

-HEEL + NOUN
+heel + NOUN

-bar
+bar (BrE)

 I took my shoes to a heel bar to have them repaired.